 Directed by Arthur D. Ripley

-Producer Seymour Nebenzal made several German classics including the original Fritz Lang “M”.
+Seymour Nebenzal produced several German classics including the original Fritz Lang “M”.
 Like so many others, he fled the Nazis and reestablished himself in Hollywood.
 The success of Hitler’s Madman directed by Douglas Sirk improved Nebenzal’s fortune; he remade some of his earlier productions, like the Joseph Losey “M” and the Maria Montez Siren of Atlantis, which I’m told recycles footage from his old Pabst film L’Atlantide with Brigitte Helm.
 1946’s The Chase is core Cornell Woolrich noir.
 It has a fairly good part for Peter Lorre and gives Steve Cochran an excellent launch as a sadistic gangster.
 And Michèle Morgan, a French actress who never found her footing in Hollywood, is nicely cast as a mysterious leading lady / damsel in distress.

 Roman’s creepy assistant Gino (Peter Lorre) sulks and loiters around the mansion until it’s time to help Eddie intimidate a businessman that they intend to cheat, or murder.
 Chuck falls in love with Roman’s caged bird of a wife, Lorna (Michèle Morgan).
-She always dresses as if she belongs in a fantasy dream sequence.
+She’s always dressed as if she belongs in a fantasy dream sequence.
 Chuck watches as Lorna stands by the stormy surf to contemplate an escape to freedom in Cuba.

 Even the dream sequence is strange — in retrospect we realize that Chuck must be able to see the future: his subjective dream invents people and places that later turn out to be real.
 Chuck also dreams scenes in which he’s not present, which is okay — who’s to say how explicitly subjective a dream must be?
 Not even Dorothy in The Wizard of Oz dreams exclusively about herself.
 But here it feels as if the narrative had been thrown in to a blender.
 It wouldn’t take much effort to re-cut the movie reversing Act 2 and Act 3, with Chuck’s seeing the psychiatrist coming first, and then the trip to Cuba.
 If you see the movie you’ll know what I mean.